 Notes

-*I usually stick with the classic vanilla and chocolate, but you could substitute your favorite ice cream flavors.
+*I usually stick with the classic vanilla and chocolate, but you can substitute your favorite ice cream flavors.

-**I place the cookies in a zip-top bag (an empty cereal bag works really well for this purpose, too) and crunch them with a rolling pin or soup can.
+**I place the cookies in a zip-top bag (an empty cereal bag works well too) and crunch them with a rolling pin or soup can.
 I aim for coarse crumbs with some slightly bigger chunks.

-**I have made a gluten-free version of this cake using an 8-ounce package of KinniToos Chocolate Sandwich Crème cookies with great success.
-The last time, my husband (who is a big fan of Oreos) commented that the gluten-free cookies maintain their crunch better than Oreos.
+**Gluten-free?
+I have made gluten-free cakes using an 8-ounce package of KinniToos Chocolate Sandwich Crème cookies with great success–and more recently gluten-free Oreos (they are almost spot-on for the original!).
+The last time, my husband (who is a big fan of Oreos) commented that the gluten-free cookies maintain their crunch better than regular Oreos.
 Realistically, you can’t go wrong with either!

-**Sometimes I reserve 2-3 cookies and sprinkle the crumbled pieces over the top of the finished cake for decoration.
+**I often reserve 2-3 cookies and sprinkle the crumbled pieces over the top of the finished cake for decoration.
 I find it difficult to write “Happy Birthday” or a similar message amidst the peaks of the creamy frosting so tend to keep the adornments simple.
-A dusting of colored sprinkles provides a whimsical and festive option.
+Alternatively, a dusting of colored sprinkles provides a whimsical and festive finishing touch.

 Tips